 I will exemplify the problem with some representative statements about dominance and aggression, which I picked from articles on the Internet.
 The name of their authors is irrelevant in this context because my purpose is not to criticize single persons, only to point out fundamental errors and to help my readers to analyze what they read, to find their bearings, and develop their own educated opinions.

-In all fairness, we must appreciate the problem any author faces when attempting to describe an everyday occurrence like behavior accurately, and living up to a scientific standard, an occurrence which we are used to registering, describing and conveying in daily language.
+In all fairness, we must appreciate the problem any author faces when attempting to describe an everyday occurrence, like behavior, accurately while living up to a scientific standard; which we frequently register, and convey in daily language.
 It’s much more difficult than to write a mathematical sentence.
 “Between a rock and a hard place,” the author tries not to use too many technical terms, which require definitions on their own, putting him or herself at the mercy of everyday language and colloquialisms bound to a myriad of interpretations and misinterpretations.
 If you’re the author of one of the analyzed statements below, please regard my analysis as an aid.
 I’m definitely on your side, fully appreciating the burden of the task you so bravely undertook: to define and to explain.

 Believe or not, the higher ranking (ethology term) or most distinguished (in human terms) dog is the one on the right.
 That is the function (and the beauty) of the evolutionarily stable strategy dominant/submissive behavior (when defined correctly).
 It resolves a confrontation without injury to either party, spending only a manageable amount of energy.
 The dog on the left shows pacifying behavior, which is a voluntary display of a mild form of submissive behavior.
-It’s politeness, recognition, in human terms.
+It’s politeness, recognition, in human terms (photo by unknown).

 The author states that dominance is one kind of relationship: (“dominance (…) is a relationship”) with the function to “(in order to) establish priority access to all desired resources.”